endymion/BeachAnalytics/site/_posts/2020-04-29-dont-focus-on-the-center-line.md

 {% responsive_image path: images/posts/nhc-hurricane-cone.png
   template: _includes/responsive-image-article-figure.html
-  caption: "A hurricane forecast image from the National Hurricane Center." %}
+  caption: "A hurricane forecast image from the National Hurricane Center with no center-line forecast track." %}

 ## Same problem with COVID-19 projections

 The easy-to-understand center line in the IHME charts comes with the <mark>exact same problem</mark>.
 Many people, including even President Trump, have misinterpreted the center line of the IHME projections.
-Trump's famously-optimistic projection that only 60,000 people would die in the entire COVID-19 epidemic in the US was an obvious misinterpretation of both the center line of the IHME charts and the overall intent of the model: to project the impact of the <a href="/2020-04-27-its-not-the-peak-its-this-peak.html"><i>first wave</i></a> of the epidemic.{% cite wapo:misunderstanding-the-math %}
+Trump's famously-optimistic projection that only 60,000 people would die in the entire COVID-19 epidemic in the US was an obvious misinterpretation of both the center line of the IHME charts and the overall intent of the model: to project the impact of the <a href="/2020/04/27/its-not-the-peak-its-this-peak.html"><i>first wave</i></a> of the epidemic.{% cite wapo:misunderstanding-the-math %}

 {% responsive_image path: images/posts/ihme-forecast-range.jpg
   template: _includes/responsive-image-article-figure.html